 Ammo Shipping Label is Required

 No matter what method you use to ship your ammunition, you must have the ammo shipping label on the outside of your package to identify its contents.
-This goes for all methods of shipping ammunition.
+This goes for all methods of shipping firearms or ammunition.

 Which Carrier Should You Use to Ship Ammunition?